jayli/vim-easycomplete/README.md

 By default, an API key is not required to use TabNine in vim-easycomplete.
 If you have a Tabnine's Pro API key or purchased a subscription license.
 To configure, you'll need to use the [TabNine' magic string](https://www.tabnine.com/faq#special_commands).
 Type `Tabnine::config` in insert mode to open the configuration panel.

+Inline suggestion is supported by TabNine in nvim via `let g:easycomplete_tabnine_suggestion = 1`.

 ---------------------

 ### Beautify the vim completion menu